white-frame/Http/README.md

 ## Response Helpers

-The main usage of this package is to power up your controllers.

 Add the `WhiteFrame\Http\Controller\Helpers` trait into your controller and you will have the following helpers :

 * [`$this->response()`](https://github.com/white-frame/http/wiki/Response) : return a `Response`.